Chapter 1: Scriptural and Logical Interpretation of the Bible

 All truth (logic, reason) is God's truth.

 All truth (logic, reason) is God's truth, so there is never a conflict with the Bible, to the contrary, logic only illuminates the Bible.
-Likewise the Bible's teaching's, when taken in context and with reason, help to keep us from straying to unwarranted social and scientific ideas, like paganism, psychology, homosexuality, etc.
+Likewise the Bible's teaching's, when taken in context and with reason, helps to keep us from straying to unwarranted social and scientific ideas, like paganism, psychology, homosexuality, etc.

 God is supernatural.
 God created an orderly and logical natural world for us to live in.
 One fourth of the Bible is prophecy, and it proves the existence of God, and that God intended the Bible to be written.
 Therefore ANY certain, logical, scientific understanding of the world will only help, not hinder the understanding of God’s purpose and style of writing the Bible, as all scientific truth is just God’s creation.